maricorsi17/University-Projects/Transportation Techniques and Economics/README.md

 # TRANSPORTATION TECHNIQUES AND ECONOMICS
-Analysis of roads and pedestrian and vehicles traffic and project of roads and intersections in the town of Sarezzo (BS) – Italy.
+Analysis of roads and pedestrian and vehicles traffic and design of roads and intersections in the town of Sarezzo (BS) – Italy.

 - *Board 1*: territorial location
 - *Board 2*: functional interurban roads classification